SLKone/SLKone.github.io/_sub-industries/building-products-construction.md

   - title: "Workforce Productivity Enhancement"
     content:
       - "Skills gap analysis and training that close the gaps that matter"
-      - "Workforce management supported by the right tools, not more overhead"
+      - "Workforce management supported by scheduling, planning, and accountability tools, not more overhead"
 outcomes:
   - "10-20% reduction in inventory holding costs"
   - "Increased market share in green building segments"